abhinav1590/Lift-Simulation-webapp/README.md

 ### Upcoming Features-
 - A page where user can input the number of floors and lifts
-- A better UI design
+- A door in all the lifts